namanbhandari1/capstone/README.md

 When consumers of health insurance feel overwhelmed by choices and information, they can experience information overload and avoid making a choice as a result.
 Worse yet, without appropriate support through the process of choosing an insurance plan, many people could wind up with a plan that does not meet their needs and become saddled with bills as a result.

 When consumers choose an insurance plan, they need to be able to weigh trade-offs between cost and coverage for insurance features.
-Picking a plan that provides the coverage needed at an affordable priceis a difficult task.
+Picking a plan that provides the coverage needed at an affordable price is a difficult task.
 It is especially difficult when you don’t have a great understanding of the language that insurers use to describe plans.

 <p align="center">
 <img src="assets/scatter.png" />